elixir-europe/rdmkit/pages/your_problem/data_sharing.md

 ## Can I really deposit my data in a public repository?
 Sometimes it is difficult to determine if sharing data you have at hand is the right thing to do.
-Some reasons for hesitations might be that you have not used the data in a publication and you don't want to be scooped, the data contains personal information about patients or the data was collected or produced in a collaboration.
+Some reasons for hesitations might be that you have not used the data in a publication yet and don't want to be scooped, that the data contains personal information about patients or that the data was collected or produced in a collaboration.

 ### Considerations
 * Do you have the rights or permissions to share the data?